UCAR-SEA/sea-website/docs/posts/20250922-iss2025-proceedings-published.md

 efforts and enthusiasm which have helped to make this process a success.

 The ISS Conference Committee is in the initial planning stages for the 2026 Conference.
-Stay tuned for a additional details later this year.
+Stay tuned for additional details later this year.